National Gallery of Ireland

 The gallery was established by an Act of Parliament in 1854 and first opened its doors to the public in January 1864.

 There is a Yeats museum with works by Jack B Yeats, his father John Butler and other members of this artistic family.
 There is also an award winning Millennium Wing.
 It is conveniently located near Dublin city centre, a short stroll from Trinity College and Merrion Square and just 10 minutes away from the Dublin Citi Hotel.
-You can visit the National Gallery of Ireland from Monday to Saturday from 9:15 a.m. to 17:30 p.m.
-(Thursdays to 20:30), on Sundays from 11:00 to 20:30.
+You can visit the National Gallery of Ireland on Monday at 11 a.m. to 5:30 p.m., from Tuesday to Saturday from 9:15 a.m. to 5:30 p.m.
+(Thursdays to 20:30) and on Sundays from 11:00 to 5:30.

 - A new wing, called the Millennium Wing, was opened in 2002.
 Unlike the previous two extensions, this new wing has street frontage and the English architects Benson & Forsyth gave it an imposing Bowers Whitbed, Portland Stone façade and grand atrium.
 The design originally involved demolishing an adjoining Georgian terrace house and its ballroom mews; however, the Irish planning appeals authority, An Bord Pleanála, required that they be retained.
 The Millennium Wing is not without its critics: it is unforgiving of poor maintenance and the compromise in the design as required by An Bord Pleanala resulted in a final design diluted from the original competition winning building concept.
 The circulation space also lacks clarity, but it is generally considered that these flaws are trivial details set against the drama of the building.
 In line with its Brutalist style, the interior concrete walls are still unsealed.